-“If you’re in a floodplain or a flood-prone area, a low-lying area,” Miles said, “prepare evacuation plans and be ready to get out before the storm hits, because once the water starts rising, it could be too late to get out safely,” said Wayne Miles, Raleigh’s stormwater program manager.
+“If you’re in a floodplain or a flood-prone area, a low-lying area, prepare evacuation plans and be ready to get out before the storm hits, because once the water starts rising, it could be too late to get out safely,” said Wayne Miles, Raleigh’s stormwater program manager.

 Emergency managers caution people against driving through water.
 In addition to the risk of a vehicle stalling, there may be a sinkhole or an open manhole beneath the water.

 Here’s a rundown of trouble spots gathered from around the Triangle.

 Information about the city’s repeat flood locations comes from the fire and police departments, said Kristin Freeman, a spokeswoman for the city.

 “They use this information to monitor flood-prone areas and determine road closures,” she said.

 People can type an address into Raleigh’s interactive map to check whether they live or work near any of those frequently flooding areas, as well as whether an address is within the floodplain.

 Here are some places that have flooded repeatedly.

 Atlantic Avenue at Hodges Street